Pediatric Pathology | Education and Training

 Pediatric Pathology Fellowship

 Boston Children’s Hospital offers a one-year ACGME-approved training program in pediatric pathology, allowing subspecialty board certification in pediatric pathology.
 In anatomic pediatric pathology, the training program is based primarily upon the study and reporting of surgical specimens and the performance of autopsies.
 In addition, fellows receive training by pediatric subspecialty pathologists in the fields of pulmonary pathology, neuropathology, dermatopathology, gastrointestinal pathology, cardiac pathology (congenital heart), renal pathology, electron microscopy, hematopathology, immunopathology, cytogenetics, and molecular diagnostics.
-The program includes rotations at the Brigham and Women’s Hospital in perinatal and placental pathology and in teratology.
-Opportunities for training in clinical pathology, pediatric forensic pathology, and for research are available.
+The program includes rotations at the Brigham and Women’s Hospital in perinatal and placental pathology.

 Types and numbers of appointments